Electronics

 New legislation will be key in changing the electronics sector…

 EU lawmakers approved new repair rules in the electronics industry aimed at supporting independent electronics repair and improving consumer access to affordable repair options.
-These regulations mandate reasonable prices for original electronic parts, the use of compatible and reused spare parts, and prohibit practices that stop independent electronics repair.
+These regulations take a positive step forward by mandating reasonable prices for original electronic parts, the use of compatible and reused spare parts, and prohibiting practices that stop independent electronics repair.

 They demand a Universal Right to Repair.
 Looking ahead, the coalition urges the upcoming Ecodesign for Sustainable Products Regulation to establish reparability requirements for a wider range of products and to ban anti-repair practices and premature obsolescence.